-How to look after your mental health when self-isolating
+How to look after your mental health in lockdown

 From seeing your colleagues and socialising every day to working remotely and, for the most part, being housebound can have an impact on your mental health and wellbeing.
-This time is challenging in lots of different ways.
-But the increased time spent alone in one environment and the constant reminder of a global pandemic can become emotionally challenging.
+This time is challenging in lots of different ways and as we move from much more freedom over the summer to having our freedom’s limited one more, we’ve got some tips for looking after yourself this November.

 For most people, human contact is a basic instinct but even when self-isolating we can keep in contact with people in other ways.
 For work, this might mean moving meetings to Zoom, for friends this might mean having 5-way Facetimes to catch up.
 If you’re worried you might run out of things to talk about, make a plan with someone to watch a show or read a book separately so that you can discuss with each other virtually.